Climate Change Related Research at WSU

 WSU C2R2 Research Strengths

 WSU has long curated the depth and breadth required to explore how humans and natural systems are responding and adapting to climate change.
 There are over 60 departments or other academic units currently engaged in climate change related research across the WSU system.
+The Office of Research has identified many of these research areas as WSU Strengths: https://research.wsu.edu/strengths-impact/topics.

 Current Activities and Opportunities

-CEREO and ORAP are co-sponsoring two Climate and Environmental Research Proposal Development Workshops.
+CEREO and ORAP co-sponsored two Climate and Environmental Research Proposal Development Workshops.
 We understand that large, interdisciplinary proposal development can be a daunting challenge.
 Luckily, CEREO specializes in providing support and expertise for environment and climate change focused proposal development.
 This opportunity will allow research teams to apply for a two-day, hosted, in-person workshop to work with CEREO towards rapidly building interdisciplinary team cohesion and moving research ideas to proposal drafts.

 The funded workshops will include:

-- Travel support for team members (up to $2,000),
+1. Travel support for team members (up to $2,000),

-- Meeting space and refreshments (inc. breakfast & lunch) for two days,
+2. Meeting space and refreshments (inc. breakfast & lunch) for two days,

-- Guided training on building a compelling interdisciplinary research proposal – incl. enhancing team cohesion, developing a compelling core idea, and post-workshop support for continued proposal development1.
+3. Guided training on building a compelling interdisciplinary research proposal – incl. enhancing team cohesion, developing a compelling core idea, and post-workshop support for continued proposal development1.

 1 CEREO facilitates large and interdisciplinary proposals with assistance from the Office of Research.
 Funded workshop teams will be expected to coordinate and submit their proposals through CEREO, as explained during the in-person and virtual discussions.
 Proposals that are submitted through CEREO do not take credit from the team’s departments, and F&A gets routed back to the units.